smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-VisaLetters.md

 </p>

 <p>
 The letter of invitation does not financially obligate the hosting organization.
-Travel expenses incurred to your PRAGMA32 and related meetings during the week of April 10~15, 2017 are the responsibility of the participant.
+Travel expenses incurred to your PRAGMA 32 and related meetings during the week of April 10~15, 2017 are the responsibility of the participant.
 Please work with your funding source for financial support documentation should it be required for your U.S. visa application.
 </p>